allahummaghfirlahu warhamhu in arabic

 Can non-Muslims use this phrase?

 Sure, non-Muslims can use it.
 It’s a beautiful sentiment, and I think anyone can appreciate the idea of asking for divine mercy and forgiveness.
-But if you’re not Muslim, you might want to understand its significance and context before using it.
+But if you’re not Muslim, you might want to understand its significance and context first.
+That matters.

 Is there a specific time of day to say this phrase?

-There’s no specific time.
-You can say it whenever you feel the need.
-Some people prefer to say it after prayers or during remembrance gatherings, but it’s really up to you.
+There’s no set time for it.
+Say it whenever it feels right.
+Some folks do it after prayers or during remembrance gatherings, yeah, but honestly?
+It’s entirely up to you.

 I find it comforting to say it whenever I think of someone I’ve lost.